harshjayprakash/experimental-blok/README.md

   <img src="./docs/assets/xbk-preview-raster.png" alt="Screenshot of Program Running">
 </p>

-"Experimental Blok", or simply "Blok", is a minimal simulation of a user-generated maze, featuring a box that moves around with the WASD or Arrow Keys.
+**Experimental Blok**, or simply *blok*, is a lightweight simulation of a user-generated maze.
+A box entity moves around the canvas using the `WASD` or Arrow Keys, with interactive controls for wall placement, scaling, and theming.

-This project originated as a way to learn C and the Windows API, although it was initially in C++, in February of 2021. *It was not available on GitHub at this time*.
+Originally create in February 2021 as a personal experiment to learn C and the Windows API (after an initial C++ prototype), *Blok* had no defined goals or roadmap.
+The project name emerged from a simple typo - misspelling "Block" during its early phase as "The C Project."
+The first implementation rendered a box that moved freely across a native window, but left visual trails due to missing repaint logic.

-Initially, this project had no specific goals or direction.
-The name "Blok" resulted from an accidental misspelling of the word "Block" during this phase, when I referred to it as the "C Project".
-The program could render a square that moved within a native window, but would leave a trail due to a lack of window updates.
+There was no formal documentation of GitHub presence during those early versions.
+The motivation was exploratory - root in a interest with Windows internals and low-level behaviour.

-The motivation for creating this project is not entirely clear; however, I've always had a strong interest in the Windows Operating System.
+> See the [Development History](./docs/development-history.md) for how *Blok* went from

-See [Development History](./docs/development-history.md) for architecture evolution and major decisions.
+> minimal rendering to intentional system design.

 ### The Canvas Grid